neighbor-peace/sign-up-form/front/to-do.md

 x implement classes so I can use a ref to focus the next input

-validation indicators
+x validation indicators
   crossout, arrow, check

-  email
-  pw
-  username
+fix enter button

 width change
   give inputs min width equal to media query (use variable?)